Starting price: $1,099

 The main drawback of these accessories is that they’re both sold separately.
-Even if you opt for the $1.099 Surface Pro 8, paying an extra $129 for the Surface Slim Pen 2 and $179 for the keyboard stings.
+Even if you opt for the $999 Surface Pro 8, it stings paying an extra $129 (opens in new tab) for the Surface Slim Pen 2 and $179 (opens in new tab) for the keyboard.
 These two crucial tools should have been bundled with the tablet.

 Microsoft Surface Pro 8 review: Verdict

 As the latest in Microsoft's 2-in-1 lineup, the Microsoft Surface Pro 8 feels like a next-gen device.
 Its exceptional display quality makes watching videos a delight.
 The powerful CPU ensures you won’t experience significant slowdown when browsing the web, video chatting or performing other everyday tasks.
 Windows 11 also feels like it was tailor-made for the device.

 Gaming on the Surface 8 Pro leaves much to be desired, and the battery life doesn’t last as long as Microsoft claims.
 The Surface Slim Pen 2 and Surface Pro accessories pair brilliantly with the device but you have to spend additional money for them.